The landscapes of Lanzarote are stunning, it is really worth exploring.

 So it is a great way to experience something else in the Canary islands.

-Note that Fuerteventura is a bigger island and you can only see a snapshot on a day trip from lanzarote.
+Note that Fuerteventura is a bigger island and you can only see a snapshot on a day trip from Lanzarote.
+Check out my article

 The Tours include the ferry ride from playa Blanca to Corralejo with the views over Lobos island.

 Note: If you are hesitating between Lanzarote or Fuerteventura, check out my comparison article